Regularized brain reading with shrinkage and smoothing: Results

 The strength of regularization chosen by cross-validation is not uniform or even random across the brain.
 It shows quite pronounced, and informative, spatial structure, closely connected to how well voxels predict without regularization.

-Figures \ref{fig:brain} and \ref{fig:brain_ns} depict the relationship between the degree of regularization imposed by our methods, and several measures of predictive accuracy.
+Figures~\ref{figbrain} and \ref{figbrainns} depict the relationship between the degree of regularization imposed by our methods, and several measures of predictive accuracy.
 For two horizontal slices of the brain, these figures illustrate how classification accuracy varies, how strongly regularized each voxel is, and how well the regression model does in and out of sample.
 (The accuracy plot is omitted for the elastic net to show both penalty factors.)
-Appendix \ref{app:full-brain-plots} provides the corresponding plots for the entire brain.
+Appendix F of the Supplementary Article [\citet{suppA}] provides the corresponding plots for the entire brain.
 The plots provided are for two subjects, one from each experiment.
 The other subjects present a very similar pattern of correspondence between voxels with high performance and weak regularization.

-As Figures \ref{fig:OLS}--\ref{fig:gibbs} show, there is an inverse relationship between predictive performance (sub-figures A and D) and the degree of regularization (sub-figures B) that was chosen by cross-validation.
+As Figure~\ref{figOLS}(a)--(d) shows, there is an inverse relationship between predictive performance [subfigures (A) and (D)] and the degree of regularization [subfigures~(B)] that was chosen by cross-validation, whether that is the smoothing radius for OLS (a), the $\lambda$ penalty for ridge (b), the $\lambda_1$ and $\lambda_2$ penalties for the elastic net (c), or the small area model (d), where low regularization corresponds to a high variance parameter, that is, good voxels are allowed to pick their parameters freely.
+For the elastic net, good voxels have more lasso-like penalties, as they are voxels sensitive to {\em some} of the stimulus features.
+Smoothing acts as a regularizer for OLS, as seen by the reduced prediction in the bad voxels from subfigure \mbox{(a)-(C)} to subfigure (a)-(D).
 Thus, voxels with stronger signals (as reflected by higher accuracy) needed less regularization.
-Voxels with high accuracy (\ref{fig:OLS}, \ref{fig:ridge} and \ref{fig:gibbs}, part A) and especially voxels with low prediction error (sub-figures D) are sparse and spatially clustered.
-Other voxels are by comparison noisy and more heavily regularized (sub-figures B).
+Voxels with high accuracy [Figure~\ref{figOLS}(a), (b) and (d), part A] and especially voxels with low prediction error [subfigures (D)] are sparse and spatially clustered.
+Other voxels are by comparison noisy and more heavily regularized [subfigures (B)].

-The correspondence between good classification accuracy and weak regularization explains the single voxel accuracy results mentioned in \S \ref{sec:accuracy} and in appendix \ref{app:effect-on-accuracy}.
+The correspondence between good classification accuracy and weak regularization explains the single voxel accuracy results mentioned in Section~\ref {secaccuracy} and in Appendix E of the Supplementary Article [\citet{suppA}].
 In good voxels, classification accuracy is not significantly affected by regularization since the penalty parameter is weak.
-In the bad voxels, the strong regularization forces the model to learn near-zero weights, and the leftover noise has ``random'' effect on the single voxel classification accuracy, some times resulting in slight improvement, and sometimes in slight decrease.
+In the bad voxels, the strong regularization forces the model to learn near-zero weights, and the leftover noise has a ``random'' effect on the single voxel classification accuracy, sometimes resulting in slight improvement, and sometimes in slight decrease.